stefanos1316/sendMail/README.md

 * Programming Language (in order to be fair to the ML frameworks, we select only the Python framework as Python is the most popular PL for ML)
 * Working toy tutorial
 * Evaluation on the same data (data used in one framework are applicable to all the other frameworks)
+* General tasks (select frameworks that can implement different tasks and not specific)

 Top GitHub frameworks for Machine Learning based on stars:
 * Tensorflow